Are you looking to buy an apartment in the Big Apple? If so, read on to learn the Top Ten Tips for buying an apartment in New York City.

 There’s no telling what your future home may have to offer in a condo.
 In co-ops, though, things are a little different.

 Each property style has its pros and cons.
-Take your time to consider each, and maybe even view a few condos and co-op spaces before moving forward with the buying process.
+Take your time to consider each, and maybe even view a few condos and co-op spaces before moving forward to the buying process.

 4. Know Your Boroughs and Neighborhoods